Tour type: Private

 Unlike many of the Greek islands, Santorini is an all year round destination, and remains a very attractive and interesting place to visit whatever time of year it may be.
 However, some hotels, shops, restaurants and attractions do close during the winter months (November to March).
 During this time we may use boutique style guesthouses located closer to the centre of Fira so that you are as close as possible to what is still open.

-This is a sample tailor-made tour and can start on any day through the seasons shown below.
+This is a sample tailor-made tour and can start on any day except Wednesday through the seasons shown below.
 Prices are based on 2 people travelling, with customised pricing on request for larger numbers and adjusted itineraries.

 The hotels and accommodations listed below are the ones we most often on this tour.
 From time to time we may exchange these for similar properties at the same level.
 In general, specific hotels cannot be guaranteed on our group tours, but you may select your preferred options if you are booking a tailor-made trip.